Business Design Centre: The "Aggie"

 According to the official Islington Libraries compilation, the Royal Agricultural Hall had its origins when in 1798 the Duke of Bedford, Sir Joseph Banks and other nobles and gentlemen decided to form the Smithfield Club, which would hold annual exhibitions of livestock, agricultural produce and agricultural implements.
 Following some 40 years of exhibiting, first in Smithfield at Wooton's Livery Stables near Smithfield Meat Market then at a site in the Barbican, the club moved in 1839 to premises in Baker Street.
 However it outgrew these and it was then proposed that the club erect a hall large enough to accommodate their annual display and also to be available for other shows.
 The foundation stone was laid in 1861 – although a large part of the building had already been completed, and held its first exhibition in 1862.

 When built it was one of the largest exhibition halls in the world.
 It was this building that was the original basis of the present hall, which has expanded on this site so that the main exhibition hall now covers 65000 sqft.

 It hosted the Royal Tournament from its inauguration in 1880 until the event became too large for the venue and moved to Olympia in the early years of the 20th century.
 Sporting events included six-day cycle races – the first event being held at the Agricultural Hall in 1878.
 The Islington Gazette reported:

-"A bicycle contest was commenced at the Agricultural Hall, on Monday last, for which £150 is offered in prizes for a six days' competition, the money to be allocated thus: £100 for the first man, £25 for the second, £15 for the third, and £10 for the fourth."
+A bicycle contest was commenced at the Agricultural Hall, on Monday last, for which £150 is offered in prizes for a six days' competition, the money to be allocated thus: £100 for the first man, £25 for the second, £15 for the third, and £10 for the fourth.

 It also hosted the first Crufts dog show in 1891.
 The Smithfield Show, later the Royal Smithfield Show ran here from the opening of the building in 1861 until it moved to Earls Court in 1949 needing extra space to allow the showing of agricultural machinery.

 During the Second World War the hall was commandeered by the Government, and from 1943, following the destruction of Mount Pleasant sorting office in an air raid, the Parcels Depot was moved to the hall.

 Business Design Centre

 The hall then remained unused and empty until it was bought and converted to its present use as the Business Design Centre by Sam Morris in 1986.
-As an exhibition venue and conference centre with showrooms and offices, it is home to over 100 businesses, including clothing retailer Barbour, electronics manufacturer Samsung, communications provider TSI Voice & Data, web design agency Base Creative, coffee maker Illy, and home furnishings manufacturer Oficina Inglesa.
+As an exhibition venue and conference centre with showrooms and offices, it is home to over 100 businesses, including clothing retailer Barbour, electronics manufacturer Samsung, communications provider TSI Voice & Data, coffee maker Illy, and home furnishings manufacturer Oficina Inglesa.

 In 2006, 2009, and 2010, Made in Brunel, a yearly design exhibition hosted by the engineering and design department at Brunel University was held here.

-The centre is owned by the Morris family.
+The centre was owned by the Morris Family until October 2024, when the venue was acquired by Excel London and now forms part of the wider ADNEC Group.